Kaga Create

-Kaga Create Co., Ltd. was a Japan-based video game developing and publishing division of Kaga Electronics.
+Kaga Create Co., Ltd., formerly Naxat Soft, was a Japan-based video game developing and publishing division of Kaga Electronics.

 The company initially released games for the PC Engine (known as the TurboGrafx-16 in North America).
 It later released titles for a wide array of gaming systems, including the Nintendo Entertainment System, Game Boy, Super NES, Dreamcast, 3DO, PlayStation, Sega Saturn, and PC-FX.
 The company's releases mostly stopped around 2005, with their final games primarily being re-releases of PC Engine titles on the Wii Virtual Console.

 History

-Kaga's video game division was founded in 1988-06-22 under the name 'Naxat'.
+Kaga's video game division was founded on June 22, 1988 under the name 'Naxat'.
 The company is named from the backwards spelling of Taxan, which is a brand owned by its parent company.

 To compete with Hudson's own Caravan video game marathon competitions in the late 80s, NAXAT held a similar competition dubbed Summer Carnival.
 The game for which the company is best known, Summer Carnival '92: Recca, commonly abbreviated to simply Recca, was created for this competition and named after it.
 The Summer Carnival was held for only three years and was not as successful as Hudson's.

 In 1998, the company was renamed to Kaga Tech Co., Ltd, but the video games were still sold under the Naxat Soft brand.

-On 1999-10-18, Digital Gain Co., Ltd. was established, which was responsible for developing Naxat Soft titles.
+In October 1999, Digital Gain Co., Ltd. was established, which was responsible for developing Naxat Soft titles.

-On 2005-02-24, Kaga Electronics announced the merger of KAGA TECH CO., LTD. and KANTO AUTOMATION Co., Ltd., which would take effect on 2005-04-01.
-Under the terms of merger, the Amusement Machines Development Business of KAGA TECH CO., LTD. would be transferred to the Specific Industry Sales Headquarters of KAGA ELECTRONICS, the Entrust Business for Game Software Development to the Digital Media Lab., Inc. (100% subsidiary of Kaga Electronics), and the Game Software Development Business to the subsidiary DIGITAL GAIN CO., LTD.
+Kaga Electronics merged KAGA TECH CO., LTD. and KANTO AUTOMATION Co., Ltd., on April 1, 2005.
+Under the terms of merger, the Amusement Machines Development Business of KAGA TECH CO., LTD. was transferred to the Specific Industry Sales Headquarters of KAGA ELECTRONICS, the Entrust Business for Game Software Development to the Digital Media Lab., Inc. (100% subsidiary of Kaga Electronics), and the Game Software Development Business to the subsidiary DIGITAL GAIN CO., LTD.

-On 2007-04-25, Kaga Electronics announced Digital Gain Co., Ltd. would be renamed to Kaga Create Co., Ltd., which took effect on 2007-5-1.
+Digital Gain Co., Ltd. was renamed to Kaga Create Co., Ltd., on May 1, 2007.
 At the time of renaming, the company's business was expanded to graphic design, web page production, new source production, merchandise development, event promotion.
-It developed software for Pionesoft, Alchemist, Milestone Inc.
+It developed software for Pionesoft, Alchemist, and Milestone Inc.